-In 1976, there were an estimated 300,000 to 500,000 gay and lesbian biological parents; as of 1990, an estimated 6 to 14 million children have a gay or lesbian parent.
+As of this last decade, an estimated 6 to 14 million children have a gay or lesbian parent.
 And, between 8 and 10 million children are being raised in gay and lesbian households.
-The U.S. Department of Health and Human Services, Adoption and Foster Care Analysis Reporting System (AFCARS), estimated in 1999 that there were approximately 547,000 children in foster care in the United States, of which 117,000 are legally free and therefore eligible for adoption.
-But, in 1997, there were qualified adoptive families (including single parents) available for only twenty percent of these children.
-It is also estimated that approximately ten percent of the U.S. population - or 25 million individuals - are homosexual.
+According to the most recent data from the the U.S. Department of Health and Human Services, Adoption and Foster Care Analysis Reporting System (AFCARS), it is estimated that there are 500,000 children in foster care nationally, and 100,000 need to be adopted, according to the ACLU.

 Despite this increase in gay and lesbian parenting, social workers may have reservations when considering gay adoptive parents for a child.
 They might wonder how the children will be raised, and how they will feel about themselves and their parents.
 Will they be embarrassed because they have two mothers or two fathers, or because their single mother dates women or their unmarried father has a boyfriend?
 Will their friends tease them?
 And most important, how will having been raised by gay or lesbian parents affect them as they grow into adulthood?

 Defining the family structure of gay and lesbian parents can be a challenging task.
 The most common type of homosexual household is step or blended families.
 These are gay and lesbian parents who had their biological children in a former heterosexual relationship, then "came out", and created a new family with another partner.
 Other types of family structures include single gay or lesbian parents and couples having children together.
 Both of these family types may be created through adoption, but more frequently reproductive technology is being utilized.